Best Dog Carrier for Hiking: Top 6 Rides for Tired Paws

 Bottom-Line: A basic, frill-free dog carrier that’s ideal for dogs weighing 10-15 pounds.

-There are several reasons why you may need to carry your canine while hiking, but overall the primary consideration is whether or not your pup can safely and happily hike everywhere that you do.
+The reasons you may want to carry your canine around in a dog backpack while hiking include having an aging companion, smaller pups, or water crossings and rock scrambling sections.
+The primary consideration is whether your pup can safely and happily hike everywhere that you do.

 Older dogs may not be up for the long hikes they used to enjoy.
 Using a hiking backpack for dogs will give them a well-deserved break and still allow them to join their favorite adventures.